rmaucher/openssl-panama-foreign/README.md

 ```
 Note: The build path for the JDK will be different on other platforms.

-The code included was generated for OpenSSL 1.1.1.
-As long as things remain API
+The code included was generated using OpenSSL 1.1.1.
+As long as things remain
-compatible, this will still work.
+API compatible, the generated code will still work.

 The `openssl-tomcat.conf` will generate a trimmed down OpenSSL API.
 When
 developing new features, the full API can be generated instead using: